John Irving

-John Winslow Irving (born John Wallace Blunt Jr.; March 2, 1942) is an American-Canadian novelist, short story writer, and screenwriter.
+John Winslow Irving (born John Wallace Blunt Jr.; March 2, 1942) is an American and Canadian novelist, short story writer, and screenwriter.

-Irving achieved critical and popular acclaim after the international success of The World According to Garp in 1978.
+Irving achieved critical and popular acclaim after the international success of his fourth novel The World According to Garp in 1978.
 Many of Irving's novels, including The Hotel New Hampshire (1981), The Cider House Rules (1985), A Prayer for Owen Meany (1989), and A Widow for One Year (1998), have been bestsellers.
-He won the Academy Award for Best Adapted Screenplay in the 72nd Academy Awards (1999) for his script of The Cider House Rules.
+He won the Academy Award for Best Adapted Screenplay at the 72nd Academy Awards in 2000 for his script of the film adaptation of The Cider House Rules.

-Five of his novels have been adapted into films (Garp, Hotel, Meany, Cider, Widow).
-Several of Irving's books (Garp, Meany, Widow) and short stories have been set in and around Phillips Exeter Academy in the town of Exeter, New Hampshire.
+Five of his novels have been fully or partially adapted into the films The World According to Garp (1982), The Hotel New Hampshire (1984), Simon Birch (1998), The Cider House Rules (1999), and The Door in the Floor (2004).
+Several of Irving's books and short stories have been set in and around New England, in fictional towns resembling Exeter, New Hampshire.

 Early life

-Irving was born John Wallace Blunt Jr. in Exeter, New Hampshire, the son of Helen Frances (née Winslow) and John Wallace Blunt Sr., a writer and executive recruiter; but the couple separated during pregnancy.
-Irving grew up in Exeter with a stepfather, Colin Franklin Newell Irving, who was a Phillips Exeter Academy faculty member.
+Irving was born John Wallace Blunt Jr. in Exeter, New Hampshire, the son of Helen Frances (née Winslow) and John Wallace Blunt Sr., a writer and executive recruiter; the couple separated during pregnancy.
+Irving was raised by his mother and stepfather, Colin Franklin Newell Irving, who was a Phillips Exeter Academy faculty member.
 His uncle Hammy Bissell was also part of the faculty.
 John Irving was in the Phillips Exeter wrestling program as a student athlete and as an assistant coach, and wrestling features prominently in his books, stories, and life.
 While a student at Exeter, Irving was taught by author and Christian theologian Frederick Buechner, whom he quoted in an epigraph in A Prayer for Owen Meany.
 Irving has dyslexia.

-Irving's biological father, whom he never met, had been a pilot in the Army Air Forces and, during World War II, was shot down over Burma in July 1943, but survived.
-(The incident was incorporated into his novel The Cider House Rules.)
+Irving never met his biological father, who was a pilot in the Army Air Forces during World War II.
+In July 1943, John Blunt Sr. was shot down over Burma but survived.
+The incident was incorporated into The Cider House Rules.
 Irving did not find out about his father's heroism until 1981, when he was almost 40 years old.